 As Ricky pulled onto the interstate heading home, I casually pulled up Facebook on my phone and saw several people in our town had posted about tornado warnings.
 Seriously, this wasn’t happening.
 What are the chances of taking your kids to a traumatic viewing of tornado fury and then a big old batch of tornadoes break out where you live on that very same day…directly following the movie?
 These things can only happen to me sometimes.

-So I looked to make sure the kids were chatting and otherwise occupied and seeing that they were, I leaned over and discreetly told my husband “There are tornado warnings back home”.
+So I looked to make sure the kids were chatting and otherwise occupied.
+Then, I leaned over and discreetly told my husband “There are tornado warnings back home”.

 He responded with “Huh?”